 Even today most of the animal skulls are being hung in front of the houses in Nagaland’s remote village.

-Nagaland has its own architectural style and followed vernacular architecture which suits their region, as being in the hill region they built houses that helps them to sustain the cold.
+Nagaland has its own architectural style and follows vernacular architecture which suits its region, as being in the hill region they built houses that help them to sustain the cold.

-Most of the houses are built with the help of bamboo, thatch, and wood, as we know vernacular architecture is using the available materials around the region.
+Most of the houses are built with the help of bamboo, thatch, and wood, as we know vernacular architecture uses the available materials around the region.

-Being in the hilly region is a competitive task during the rainy season and at times of earthquakes, peoples of Nagaland have the artistic sense by nature and they even built houses to protect them from all forms of natural calamities.
+Being in the hilly region is a competitive task during the rainy season and at times of earthquakes, peoples of Nagaland have an artistic sense by nature and they even built houses to protect themselves from all forms of natural calamities.

-When it comes to architecture and the style, people(tribes) of Nagaland follow only two major patterns by building houses as a group and scattered with a fence.
+When it comes to architecture and style, the people(tribes) of Nagaland follow only two major patterns building houses as a group and scattering with a fence.

-Nagaland people are so connected with the nature from birth to the end of the beautiful life they live, with forests, mountains and animals they always live a happy life with the nature, even the house they built is of completely natural in the type of vernacular architecture, they use bamboos, timber, thatch to build houses, the Sema architecture is only followed in the state of Nagaland and some places of Assam and Myanmar.
+Nagaland people are so connected with nature from birth to the end of the beautiful life they live, with forests, mountains, and animals they always live a happy life with nature, even the house they build is completely natural in the type of vernacular architecture, they use bamboos, timber, thatch to build houses, the Sema architecture is only followed in the state of Nagaland and some places of Assam and Myanmar.

-Sema architecture: build in the rectangle shape with broader beginning and lessen end, high rooftop in the entrance is the approached method by the naga tribes, sloping roof made of thatch helps them to keep the warm inside the house to beat the cold and also helped them in rainy season by allowing the water to flow rather than staying in the roof.
+Sema architecture is built in a rectangle shape with a broader beginning and lessen end, a high rooftop in the entrance is the approach method by the Naga tribes and a sloping roof made of thatch helps them to keep warm inside the house to beat the cold and also helped them in the rainy season by allowing the water to flow rather than staying in the roof.

-As cold is a very common thing in hill regions, the naga peoples used to place the cooking fire in the center of the house to keep the house warm all the time, how can they think such an artistic and also advanced with the resources available within.
+As cold is a very common thing in hill regions, the Naga people used to place the cooking fire in the center of the house to keep the house warm all the time, how can they think such an artistic and also advanced with the resources available within.

-The Akuzu-Abo – where the head of the family (father) and his wife sleeps.
+The Akuzu-Abo: where the head of the family (father) and his wife sleep.

-Koyank Architecture is another important thing to notice while reading about the architecture of Nagaland, Koyank is one of the very important tribal communities around the naga people and also famous for their bravery and headhunting skills.
+Koyank Architecture is another important thing to notice while reading about the architecture of Nagaland, Koyank is one of the very important tribal communities around the Naga people and is also famous for their bravery and headhunting skills.

 Koyank builds their houses similar to the Sema architecture but bigger when compared to the normal Sema architecture, Koyank people also use skulls to design their houses to their bravery.

-When speaking about the Sema architecture, naga tribes don’t usually have window in their home rather they have a small rear veranda called Machang to enjoy the nature from inside the house, mostly in rainy season to feel the smell of petrichor, of all the wonders of peoples of Nagaland being connected with nature, is heartwarming one to consider.
+When speaking about the Sema architecture, naga tribes don’t usually have windows in their home rather they have a small rear veranda called Machang to enjoy nature from inside the house, mostly in the rainy season to feel the smell of petrichor, of all the wonders of peoples of Nagaland being connected with nature, is heartwarming one to consider.

-After knowing and wondering about the lifestyle and architecture of Nagaland and peoples, something is too mesmerizing to look at, the naga heritage village, a place we can feel the heaven of tradition and explore the artistry of Nagaland.
+After knowing and wondering about the lifestyle and architecture of Nagaland and its people, something is too mesmerizing to look at, the naga heritage village, a place where we can feel the heaven of tradition and explore the artistry of Nagaland.

 Every year the first week of December, all the magic and lights along with people of different tribal communities in Nagaland unite in the so-called heritage village(Kisama) near Kohima, to revive and protect the rich tradition and culture of Nagaland and to display the tradition to the people of the world.
-You can expect naga foods, traditional dances and wood art crafts and architectural homes in the heritage village.
+You can expect naga foods, traditional dances, wood arts and crafts, and architectural homes in the heritage village.

-Apart from all the architectures and all Nagaland is a place of art and craft, like the soul and body we cannot even imagine separating the art and craft from the naga peoples, and each of the crafts represents a symbol of nature and accordance.
+Apart from all the architecture Nagaland is a place of art and craft, like the soul and body we cannot even imagine separating the art and craft from the Naga people, and each of the crafts represents a symbol of nature and accordance.

-Textile is another wonder in naga, specifically the naga shawls, each tribal community in Nagaland wear different kinds of shawls and they also follow certain rules in wearing shawls, head hunting warriors wear shawl made of 96 designs it called as Rongkhim shawl, while some other warriors wear a shawl with about 64 designs.
+Textile is another wonder in Naga, specifically the Naga shawls, each tribal community in Nagaland wears different kinds of shawls and they also follow certain rules in wearing shawls, head hunting warriors wear shawl made of 96 designs called Rongkhim shawl, while some other warriors wear a shawl with about 64 designs.

-The design of textiles are of nature and each represents the connection with nature, The reoccurring motives of Naga textiles, especially shawls are some geometric patterns and some everyday objects like Mithun, elephant, tiger, human head, weapons, etc. Mithun symbolizes the wealth of the owner, elephant and tigers indicate valor of the man, and human heads indicate success in headhunting wars.
-Again, in a Naga society, cowries are symbols of martial achievements and no ordinary man is allowed to use it in their attire.
+The design of textiles is of nature and each represents the connection with nature, The reoccurring motives of Naga textiles, especially shawls are some geometric patterns and some everyday objects like Mithun, elephants, tigers, human heads, weapons, etc. Mithun symbolizes the wealth of the owner, elephants, and tigers indicate the valor of the man, and human heads indicate success in headhunting wars.
+Again, in a Naga society, cowries are symbols of martial achievements and no ordinary man is allowed to use them in their attire.